libmir/asdf/README.md

 {
 	auto target = Asdf("red");
 	File("input.jsonl")
-		// Use at least 4096 bytes for real wolrd apps .byChunk(4096)
+		// Use at least 4096 bytes for real world apps .byChunk(4096)
-		// 32 is minimal value for internal buffer.
+		// 32 is minimum size for internal buffer.
 Buffer can be reallocated to get more memory.
 		.parseJsonByLine(4096)
 		.filter!(object => object
 			// opIndex accepts array of keys: {"key0": {"key1": { ... {"keyN-1": <value>}... }}}